OpenNebula/docs/source/deployment/references/log_debug.rst

      SEQ        HOSTNAME ACTION           START        TIME       PTIME
        0          host01   none  07/19 17:44:31 00 00:00:00 00 00:00:00

-Here the error tells that it could not copy a file, most probably it does not exist.
+Here the error message that it could not copy a file most probably means the file does not exist.

-Alternatively you can also check the log files for the VM at ``/var/log/one/<vmid>.log``.
+Alternatively you can check the log files for the VM at ``/var/log/one/<vmid>.log``.

 .. note::